 Editing a field lets you change the following :

 - The field's name.
 For example, you can rename Order Value to Average Order Value.

-- The field's aggregation.
+- A metric's aggregation.
 For example, you can recalculate Order Value from Sum to Average.

 - The field's data type.
 For example, you can convert a Number to a Percent, or Text to a URL.

-- The field's analytical function.
+- A metric's comparison calculation.
 For example, you can apply a Percentage of Total function to your orders.

-- The field's running calculation.
+- A metric's running calculation.
 For example, you can show running sums of your data, record by record.

 Any changes you make to a given field only apply to that instance of the field in that chart.
 For example, if the Average Order field appears in a table and a bar chart in the same report, changing any of the attributes of that field in the table has no effect on the Average Order field in the bar chart.